-Most of the time you will be in the warm or hot zone at the beach or in the jungle.
-Here there is not only heat but humidity which is higher during the rainy season and minimal during the dry season.
-So it is not difficult to go through more than one shirt per day.
+Most of the time, you will be in the warm or hot zone at the beach or in the jungle.
+There is not only heat but humidity which is higher during the rainy season and minimal during the dry season.
+So, it is not difficult to go through more than one shirt per day.
 See our packing list below for a beach visit.

 Drinking tap water in most parts of the country is safe.
-Nevertheless, if you have a sensitive stomach bottled or filtered water is readily available in any local kiosk or supermarket (do keep in mind that plastic bottles are not the most eco-conscious product).
+Nevertheless, if you have a sensitive stomach, bottled or filtered water is readily available in any local kiosk or supermarket (do keep in mind that plastic bottles are not the most eco-conscious product).
 It is always a good idea to carry water with you on any outing.
 Fresh fruits and salads are fine to eat in decent restaurants even the small local places called sodas.
 Just use your own judgment on whether the place appears clean or not.

 - Passport valid for six months from arrival date in Costa Rica